Earl of Oxford and Asquith

 Earl of Oxford and Asquith is a title in the Peerage of the United Kingdom.
 It was created in 1925 for the Liberal politician H. H. Asquith.
 He was Home Secretary from 1892 to 1895, Chancellor of the Exchequer from 1905 to 1908, Leader of the Liberal Party from 1908 to 1926 and Prime Minister of the United Kingdom from 1908 to 1916.
 Asquith was made Viscount Asquith, of Morley in the West Riding of the County of York, at the same time, also in the Peerage of the United Kingdom.
 This title is used as a courtesy title by the heir apparent to the earldom.

 Asquith had originally wanted to be created simply Earl of Oxford.
 However, this greatly offended the collaterals of the de Vere family, members of which had been earls of Oxford, for centuries and of the Harley family, members of which had been earls of Oxford and earls Mortimer.
 In the face of opposition from them, another title had to be selected – the formal title 'Earl of Oxford and Asquith' was finally decided as a compromise, with it being abbreviated to 'Earl of Oxford' in everyday conversation and letters, which still irritated the other families.

 The first Earl was succeeded in 1928 by his grandson, his eldest son Raymond Asquith having been killed in World War I. The second Earl was a diplomat and administrator and served as Governor of the Seychelles from 1962 to 1967.
 He died in 2011 and was succeeded by his son, the third Earl and current holder of the title.
-The current Lord Oxford and Asquith is a retired diplomat.
+The current Lord Oxford and Asquith is a retired MI6 officer.